dmatrix/spark-misc/src/py/window_funcs/WINDOW_FUNCTIONS_STRATEGY_GUIDE.md

 python ranking_operations_demo.py
 # or use the convenient runner
 python run_demo.py ranking
+# or run all demos to see all patterns
+python run_demo.py all

 # 2. Adapt to your use case
 # Modify demo code with your data schema and business logic